How to Write Flash Fiction: Ultimate Guide for Beginners

 1. Brainstorm about the idea.
 Take an empty notebook or a new memo in your phone and write down all ideas that come into your mind at any time of the day.
 Carefully think about the elements of the story: who will be the main character and secondary characters, and what will be the time period, the genre, and the conflict.

-If you get frustrated even thinking of generating an idea, read the available flash fiction over the internet and google inspiring topic lists.
+If you get frustrated even thinking of generating an idea, read the available flash fiction over the internet and google inspiring flash fiction story ideas.
 Use writing prompts like the following:

 - Think about your personal experience.